 We’re big fans of learning directly from our customers at Rockerbox.
-Since launching the company, we’ve had hundreds of conversations with marketers at startups all the way up to fortune 500 companies.
-These conversations have been an amazing way to learn firsthand about the problems that marketers face day in and day out.
+Since launching the company, we’ve had hundreds of conversations with marketers at startups all the way up to Fortune 500 companies.
+These conversations have been an amazing way to learn firsthand about the problems that marketers face day in and day ou

 One topic that always come up is the debate between demographic and behavioral information.
 Which one is more important?
 Which one is more actionable?
 Which would I prefer to have as a marketer?

 This topic came up so frequently that we decided it’s time to solve the debate once and for all.
 Our summer intern Rachel made this happen by polling 94 marketers from companies like Fossil, MGM Resorts, and Havas Group to find out which data set they’d rather have access to.
 She got responses from marketers that are actually executing campaigns all the way up to CMOs.

 Before we get to the results, some quick definitions.